Sarah Music Headshot

 3. Provides direction for inquiries from schools and the public regarding K-12 physical education and health education.
 This includes direction on curriculum, current standards and information on who to contact for licensure and accreditation.

 Genie has spent all but two years of her life in Montana and is proud to follow her family's roots back to early settlers on the Highline.
 She has spent her career in social work and human services, collecting her Bachelor's and then Master's in Psychology along the way.
-Genie loves to take her elderly pug, Boris, for is daily waddle and take her other dog, Bella, for swims at the lakes when she can.
+Genie loves to take her elderly pug, Boris, for his daily waddle and take her other dog, Bella, for swims at the lakes when she can.

 Work-Related Duties: